Canto degli italiani: From provisional to official anthem

-In August 2016, a bill was submitted to the Constitutional Affairs Committee of the Chamber of Deputies to make "Il Canto degli Italiani" Italy's national anthem, and passed out of committee in July 2017.
+In August 2016, a bill was submitted to the Constitutional Affairs Committee of the Chamber of Deputies to make "Canto degli italiani" Italy's national anthem, and passed out of committee in July 2017.
 On 15 December 2017, on Gazzetta Ufficiale law nº 181 of 4 December 2017, was published after passing both houses of Parliament, and the law came into force on 30 December 2017.

+Modern changes

+In 2025, President Sergio Mattarella signed a decree clarifying that the final "Sì!" ('Yes!') at the end of the chorus is no longer to be sung during the Italian national anthem, as it did not appear in the original official text written by Mameli and instead was added by Novaro.